-Project Pilots: The use cases which have driven the technological approach described below have arisen from the pilots of the Ploutos project, mentioned above.
-This three-year project, begun in Oct 2020, aims to integrate innovation in behaviour change and in business modelling together with data driven technologies to help rebalance the agrifood value chain and make the agrifood system more sustainable.
-The project has involved 33 partners including 22 end-users in 11 pilots, representing a variety of actors in the food system, including farmers, food industry companies, advsors, and ICT providers.
-The pilots cover a range of agri-food ecosystems, covering arable, horticulture (both open fields and greenhouses), perennials and dairy production among others.
-The objective is for each case, behaviour change, collaborative business modelling and data driven innovation to be integrated and to deliver the most environmentally, socially, and economically sustainable solutions.
+Project Pilots: The scenarios which have driven the technological approach described below have arisen from the pilots of the Ploutos project.
+This three-year project, running from Oct 2020, aims to integrate innovation in behaviour change and in business modelling together with data driven technologies to help re-balance the agrifood value chain and make the agrifood system more sustainable.
+The project has involved 33 partners including 22 endusers in 11 pilots, representing a variety of actors in the food system, including farmers, food industry companies, advisors, and ICT providers.
+The pilots cover a range of agrifood ecosystems, covering arable, horticulture (both open fields and greenhouses), perennials and dairy production.
+The objective for each pilot is that behaviour change, collaborative business modelling and data driven innovation be integrated and deliver the most environmentally, socially, and economically sustainable solutions possible.
 Table 1 provides an overview of the Ploutos pilots, the countries involved and the targeted agrifood sector.
-In each pilot, 3-4 partners are participating each one demonstrating complementary expertise (e.g. farmers, farmers associations, food processors, retailers and ICT providers).
+In each pilot, 3-4 partners are participating, each one providing complementary expertise (e.g. farmers, farmers associations, food processors, retailers and ICT providers).